crossplane/crossplane/docs/stacks-guide-aws.md

 ### Cluster IAM Role

-An [IAM Role][] gives permissions to the principal that assumes that role.
-We Create a role to be assumed by the cluster, which later is granted the required permissions to talk to required resources in AWS.
+An [IAM Role][] gives permissions to the principal which assumes that role.
+We create a role to be assumed by the cluster, which later is granted the permissions needed to talk to our resources in AWS.

 ```bash
 # build vpc yaml